microsoft/vcpkg/docs/about/privacy.md

 ```
 Telemetry
 ---------
 vcpkg collects usage data in order to help us improve your experience.
 The data collected by Microsoft is anonymous.
-You can opt-out of telemetry by adding -disableMetrics after the bootstrap-vcpkg script.
+You can opt-out of telemetry by re-running the bootstrap-vcpkg script with -disableMetrics.

 Read more about vcpkg telemetry at docs/about/privacy.md
 ```